hash123shaikh/hash123shaikh.github.io/_pages/about.md

 ---
 permalink: /about/
-title: "About"          # (you can keep "about" if you prefer)
+title: "About"
+layout: single
 author_profile: true
+classes: wide
 ---

 > *“The real purpose of research is not just discovery — but translation.
 That’s where science becomes service.”*